 Closed: All other options.

 Archambault and colleagues (2013) showed that approximately half of the peer-reviewed studies published in 2011, in many disciplines, could be downloaded freely from the Internet.
 Their study points to a growing trend towards a situation in which publicly funded articles are accessible to the public free-of-charge.
 Their analysis included more than 20,000 articles, mainly in the fields of technology, exact sciences, and life sciences, but also in the humanities and social sciences.
 The preponderance of articles in scientific fields may be explained by the larger number of articles published in these fields than in the humanities and social sciences.
-Dalton, Tenopir, & Björk stated in 2020 that 18% of journals indexed in Scopus are fully open access, although the proportion of articles published in them is slightly lower.
+Dalton, Tenopir, & Björk found in 2020 that 18% of journals indexed in Scopus are fully open access, although these journals publish slightly less than 18% of all articles.
 Piwowar, Priem and Orr (2019) reported that in 2019, 31% of all articles published in academic journals were available as OA, and that 52% of all articles viewed were OA articles.
 Based on current trends, they estimate that by 2025, the proportion of journal articles published via OA will increase to 44% and articles views will reach 70% (see Fig. 1).

-Figure 1

-The Future of OA: A large-scale analysis projecting Open Access publication and readership.
+Figure 1: The Future of OA: A large-scale analysis projecting Open Access publication and readership.
 (Piwowar, J Priem, & Orr, 2019).
 Copyright license

 It is reasonable to assume that the decreasing relevance of closed access articles will continue to alter scholarly communication in the future.
 Indeed, the challenge faced by organizations that support OA is making it clear to academic institutions, which grant tenure and promotions to researchers based on their publications, that articles published in OA journals are of sufficient quality and should be scrutinized according to the same standards used to judge articles in expensive journals purchased from publishers (Bosc & Harnad, 2004; Hahn & Wyatt, 2014).